marczz/mzlinux_pages/system/backup.md

         used to benchmark the different backup software and the different backends.

- -  <a name="hashbackup"></a>[HashBackup](http://www.hashbackup.com/) (free private license)
+ -  <a name="hashbackup"></a>[HashBackup](http://www.hashbackup.com/)
+    (free private license)
     is a command line for deduplicated, encrypted, compressed, block-level incremental backup.
 It is a rolling incremental backup, there is no concept of _full backup_.

-    It can push backup on local storage, or remote offsite backup using: rsync, ssh, sftp, ftp, ftps, imap (email)
-    WebDAV, Dropbox, Google Drive, NFS, and other mounted remote storage 3rd-party storage: Amazon S3, Backblaze B2, Google Cloud Storage, Rackspace Cloud Files, Dreamhost DreamObjects and others.
+    It can push backup on local storage, or remote offsite backup using: rsync, ssh, sftp, ftp, ftps, imap (email) WebDAV, Dropbox, Google Drive, NFS, and other mounted remote storage 3rd-party storage: Amazon S3, Backblaze B2, Google Cloud Storage, Rackspace Cloud Files, Dreamhost DreamObjects and others.

     Compared  to the opensource existing deduplicating alternative like
-    {{< iref "#borg" "borg" >}}, {{< iref "#zbackup" "zbackup" >}}, bup,  it can
+    {{< iref "#borg" "borg" >}}, {{< iref "#zbackup" "zbackup" >}},
-    access natively some 3rd-party storage while the rest can only mount them with fuse; and it invalidates programs that want to do checksumming on the remote backup, because it would imply to reload all the files.
+    {< iref "#bup" "bup" >}}, it can access natively some 3rd-party storage while the rest can only mount them with fuse; and it invalidates programs that want to do checksumming on the remote backup, because it would imply to reload all the files.

-    But other open source program like {{< "#restic" "Restic" >}} can also backup to clouds.
+    But some other software which are open source like {{< iref "#restic" "Restic" >}}
+    can also backup to clouds.

 -   <a name="restic"></a>[Restic](https://restic.github.io/) (BSD License)
     Is a go program that takes snapshots consisting of data blobs encrypted with AES-256.
 You can mount an individual snapshot using a Fuse fs.
-Restic can use the following backends: local directory, sftp server (via SSH), HTTP REST server (protocol rest-server), AWS S3 (Amazon or Minio), OpenStack Swift, BackBlaze B2, Microsoft Azure, Google Cloud Storage
+Restic can use the following backends: local directory, sftp server (via SSH), HTTP REST server (protocol rest-server), AWS S3 (Amazon or Minio), OpenStack Swift, BackBlaze B2, Microsoft Azure, Google Cloud Storage. _Restic is in Debian._
-    Restic is in Debian.

     -   [Restic documentation
         ](https://restic.readthedocs.io/en/stable/).